 The surname Sutherland was first found in Caithness (Gaelic: Gallaibh), the northern tip of Scotland, a Norse/Viking controlled region from the 9th century, which became the Earldom of Caithness, where they held a family seat from the 11th century.
 Their early Clan chiefs were styled the Lords of Freskin in the Dales of Caithness.

 In medieval Scotland, names were more often spelled according to sound than any regular set of rules.
 An enormous number of spelling variations were the result.
 Over the years, the name Sutherland has been spelled Sutherland, Sutherlan, Suderland and many more.

-Sutherland Settlers in the United States in the 18th Century
+Sutherland Settlers in United States in the 18th Century

-Sutherland Settlers in the United States in the 19th Century
+Sutherland Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto Translation: Without fear.